jtquisenberry/GDI_Printing_and_Graphics/README.md

-# Windows GDI Graphics and Printing with MFC
+# Windows Graphics and Printing with GDI and GDI+

 This repository contains projects demonstrating the use of Windows GDI+ and GDI to draw bitmaps and write to a printer.